Chapter 02

 "The heavens declare the glory of God; and the firmament sheweth his handywork."
 Psalm 19:1

 a young woman wondered the streets.
-She was in a daze, and hadn't brushed her hair, nor washed her face in days.
+She was in a daze, and hadn't brushed her hair, nor washed her face in awhile.
 Just one thin soled sandaled foot trudged before the other.
 Her fourish year old child was missing.
 Happened about a fortnight previous.
-She'd been at the market, her child standing, right alongside her.
-As she dug into a fold in her ragged outer robe - while the impatient merchant glared, and said something about single moms, she'd found no coppers, and reached for another fold upon her person.
-That's when she'd noticed her child gone.
+She had been at the market, her child standing, right alongside her.
+As she had dug into a fold in her ragged outer robe - while the impatient merchant glared, and said something about single moms, she had found no coppers, and reached for another fold upon her person.
+That's when she had noticed her child gone.
 The wrinkled orange, an overripe banana, and two half mushy taters, were no longer important; she left them.
 The slimeball merchant, of course, kept the two or three coppers, and put the sorry merchandise back in the bins.

 Unbeknownst to the half-starved unwed mother - whose folks had, evidently, told her, she "belongs to the streets," the child had been whisked off to the concert arena.
-Unbeknownst to, virtually all the musicians, the fans, the vendors, the advertisers, the ticket-sellers, the maintenance crews, the child was backstage, in a room, where a party had been about ready to kick off, as soon as the concert was done.
-This party wasn't even open to any the band members... well, wait, except for two or three, and one of the vendors.
-Needful to say, had anyone - outside the elite circle - had any knowledge of the "kick off" ceremony, the townspeople would have likely armed themselves with torches and pitchforks.
+Unbeknownst to, virtually all the musicians, the fans, the vendors, the advertisers, the ticket-sellers, the maintenance crews, the child had been backstage, bound within a room, where a party had been ready to kick off, as soon as the concert was done.
+This party wasn't even open to any the band members, except for two or three, and one of the vendors.
+Had anyone - outside the elite circle - had any knowledge of the "kick off" ceremony, the townspeople would have likely armed themselves with torches and pitchforks.

-while passing the merchant's table, laden with raggedy scrolls.
+The unwed mother took a double-take while passing the merchant's table, laden with raggedy scrolls.
 The merchant wanted two...TWO, coppers, some even three.
 Holy hominids!
 It was like, everything was all about an all-day-every-day grasp, for every last quarter-copper.
-Nevertheless, his ridiculous prices didn't scare off either the washerwoman, or what appeared to be a struggling student, from the local college - whose purchase was probably at the expense of what would have been the young man's supper.
+Nevertheless, his prices didn't scare off either the washerwoman, or what appeared to be a struggling student, from the local college - whose purchase was probably at the expense of what would have been the young man's supper.
 Two or three of the titles had caught her eye - especially, the science fiction/fantasy one.

-She liked the genre - this one being part of a series, where bird men fly above a gleaming city, way up in the sky; a city, where there were no swine-bucket landlords, where they didn't have to worry about getting mugged.
-A city where people didn't lower trousers, or raise robes and squat their business in the street.
+She liked the genre - this one being part of a series, where bird men fly above a gleaming city, way up in the sky; a city, where there were no swine-bucket landlords, where people didn't have to worry about getting mugged.
+A city where its residents didn't lower trousers, or raise robes and squat their business in the street.
 The series, however, was one which the city authorities were closely monitoring.
 Word was, number six, or was it seven, of the saga was to have come out, but the author had ... disappeared.
-Seriously, what was the big deal?
+What on earth was the big deal?
 Was just a fantasy.
-She would have had the two or three coppers, to purchase the borderline-forbidden scroll, but they'd gone the way of several others - all of them, exchanged for the second-hand sandals upon her feet; they were quality, and so, would last awhile.
+She would have had the two or three coppers, to purchase the borderline-forbidden scroll, but they had gone the way of several others - all of them, exchanged for the second-hand sandals upon her feet; they were quality, and so, would last awhile.
 Next up, was making the rent; adding any stories to her work-where-she-could-find-it daily existence, meant having to write her own.

 A neighboring merchant was in the beginning stages of closing her produce stand.
 Evidently, the morning and early afternoon had been prosperous, for what she had left over, wasn't much - some of which, barely salable.
 A reasonably well-dressed matron departed, with several apples, a head of lettuce and some radishes in her basket; having caught the whiff of coca, followed her nose to a neighboring stand.
 Meanwhile, the vegetable merchant was presently turning on the charm while chatting up a squad leader, of one of the city's guard units.
 He was apparently interested, for the middle-aged man had stopped, two or three times previous, to engage in small talk with the "post-wall" woman.
 (The drill was: if a gal wasn't a wifed before her 200th year, she could about forget it - either that, or end up settling for some 500-ish relic.)
 The woman, batting her long lashes, leaned forward, just enough, to sport the top of her generous cleavage.
 Wasn’t just coffee fixing to brew.